 Before the White House, Terry worked as a freelance consultant for seven years providing speechwriting support to corporate, political, and philanthropic clients.
 He served on the speechwriting team at the 2004 and 2008 Democratic National Conventions.

 At the age of 25, Terry was appointed Director of Speechwriting to Secretary of Defense William Cohen, managing a staff of four writers from 1998 to 2001 and earning the Secretary of Defense Medal for Outstanding Public Service.
 A professional staff member on the Senate Armed Services Committee from 2001 to 2002, he previously served on the staff of the Commission on Protecting and Reducing Government Secrecy, chaired by Senator Daniel Patrick Moynihan, from 1995 to 1997.

-Terry is an advisor to National Security Action, dedicated to restoring principled American leadership at home and abroad, and he is a board member of Legacies of War, which advocates for the removal of unexploded U.S. bombs from Laos.
+Terry was a member of the Biden for President National Finance Committee and an advisor to National Security Action, dedicated to restoring principled American leadership at home and abroad.
+He serves as a board member of Legacies of War, which advocates for the removal of unexploded U.S. bombs from Laos.
 A graduate of American University, he grew up in Falmouth, Massachusetts and now lives outside Washington, D.C. with his wife and two children.